Can Congress Impeach Trump For Arpaio Pardon?

 Pardons have been legally contested in the United States, but the federal courts and even the Supreme Court has not set a precedent to limit the president’s pardon power.
 Even so, in 1974, Chief Justice Warren E. Burger wrote in his opinion on Schick V. Reed that pardons should only be used when they themselves do not “offend the Constitution.”

 Many are saying not only were Joe Arpaio’s crimes unconstitutional, but pardoning them is as well.
 The use of presidential pardons is historically to be used for the greater good of Americans.
-The Washington Post reports that the age of Arpaio “weighed on Trump” and he “could not stomach” seeing an 85-year-old man in jail.
+The Washington Post reported that the age of Arpaio “weighed on Trump” and he “could not stomach” seeing an 85-year-old man in jail.

 But there are many 85-year-olds in prison in America every day.
 An analysis conducted on Arpaio’s detention history may even show that Arpaio does not have a problem putting elderly people in jail.
 Neither the Constitution nor the Criminal Code put an age cap on defendants in prison, nor do they pardon defendants convicted of crimes based on age factors.